8 Simple Steps for Your Most Meaningful Christmas

 For years I had Grand Intentions for Advent and Christmas: I will bake cookies every day!
 Do devotions with the family each night over a home-cooked meal!
 Put up Instagram-worthy decorations!
 Wrap all the gifts AND add ribbon!

-For years I scrambled to fill the Advent calendar with candy, usually a few days late, keep the kids from wearing shorts during snow storms, and dig out the snow pants.
+For years I scrambled to fill the Advent calendar with candy, usually a few days late, amidst my scramble to keep the kids from wearing shorts during snow storms and dig out the snow pants.

 By December 31st I was exhausted, only partially satisfied, and wondering where the past month had gone.